 Other eligibility requirements, if any, are set out in the page for each category of scholarship.

 - RMIT University

 - Swinburne University

 - Australian Catholic University (Victorian campuses)

 I do not live in Victoria, but I am enrolled online in a Masters degree in Education in a Victorian university.
 Am I eligible to apply?

 Yes, online students are eligible if they meet the other criteria.

-There are two scholarships for undergraduates: the Marilyn Godley Scholarship for an Indigenous female student and the Taines Scholarship for female Honours students in Arts or Humanities.
+There are two scholarships for undergraduates: the Marilyn Godley scholarship for an Indigenous female student and the Taines Scholarship for Honours students in Arts or Humanities.

 To apply, you need to have successfully completed all those units which would qualify you for the award of a Bachelor degree.

-I am enrolled for a one-year professional Masters Degree.
-Am I eligible to for the scholarship and bursary in that category?
+I am enrolled for a one-year professional Masters degree.
+Am I eligible for the scholarships and bursaries in that category?